 The Santa Ynez River presented another obstacle in winter months.

-The new turnpike started near Kellogg Avenue and went up the ridge through modern Rancho del Ciervo.
+The new turnpike started near Kellogg Avenue and went up the ridge through what is today called Rancho del Ciervo.
 About a mile past that, the route crossed a steep and wide expanse of sheer sandstone, known today as “Slippery Rock”.

-The sandstone at Slippery Rock was tough for horses to get traction on, especially beneath metal horseshoes.
+The sandstone at Slippery Rock was tough for horses to get traction on, especially with metal horseshoes.
 It was dangerous slow going and it would cause great delays in travel time.

 The grooves worked, but it was still slow going.
 Another nickname for this section back in the day was “Slippery Sal.”
 This iconic photo shows the rugged Santa Ynez Mountains looking about the same as they do today!

-Just above Slippery Sal, the road went through a very narrow slot, a favorite spot for banditos to hold up a slow moving coach.
+Just above Slippery Sal, the road went through a very narrow slot, another favorite spot for banditos to hold up a slow moving coach.

 This Donna Doty Lane photo from 1956 shows the same gap.